slhck/slhck.github.io/_posts/2025-10-25-typst-pdf-generation-xelatex-alternative.md

   --pdf-engine=xelatex
 ```

 This works reliably, but has some frustrating limitations.
 Like I mentioned earlier, the biggest pain point is compilation speed.
 XeLaTeX takes several seconds even for simple documents.
 Also, if you've ever come across a LaTeX error, you know how cryptic and difficult they can be to debug.
-Lastly, a full TeX Live installation is several Gigabytes, which is a heavy dependency … just to generate PDFs?
+Lastly, a full TeX Live installation is several Gigabytes, which is a heavy dependency… just to generate PDFs?

 ## Welcome Typst!